FFTAI/fftai.github.io/docs/networking.md

 Choose an HTTP library compatible with your programming language to streamline your interactions with the GR-1 robot's Server API through the HTTP protocol.

 ## Network Choice

-GR-1 offers a variety of networking options to support a diverse set of applications and environments.
+GR-1 offers various networking options to support diverse applications and environments.
 Options include:

-- **GR-1 as a connected peer**.
-Applications can be deployed on computers that physically connect to GR-1 via the rear RJ-45 port.
-This provides a reliable, high-rate communications link without infrastructure requirements, but limits where the application can be run.
+* **GR-1 as a connected peer:** Deploy applications on computers physically connected to GR-1 via the rear RJ-45 port.
+This provides a reliable, high-rate communications link without infrastructure requirements but limits the application's deployment location.
-- **GR-1 as a WiFi access point**.
-Applications with physical proximity to GR-1 can connect to the WiFi access point and communicate directly without any networking infrastructure.
+* **GR-1 as a WiFi access point:** Applications in physical proximity to GR-1 can connect to the WiFi access point and communicate directly without any networking infrastructure.
-- **GR-1 as a WiFi client**.
-Spot can join an existing WiFi network, and applications can also join the same WiFi network to talk to GR-1.
-This approach increases the possible range between application and GR-1, but attention needs to be paid to dead zones in the network, handoff times between access points, and other considerations.
+* **GR-1 as a WiFi client:** GR-1 can join an existing WiFi network, allowing applications to communicate over the same WiFi network.
+This increases the possible range between application and GR-1 but requires attention to network dead zones and handoff times between access points.
-- **GR-1 via custom communications links**.
-Custom communication links can act as a bridge between GR-1 and applications.
-These can be useful when the above cases are insufficient for network design.
+* **GR-1 via custom communications links:** Custom communication links can act as a bridge between GR-1 and applications, useful when standard cases are insufficient for network design.

-While the application-layer protocol for the GR-1 API works across any IP-based network connection, the examples above show that networking choice can have a significant impact on the performance and reliability of an application as well as deployment strategies.
+While the application-layer protocol for the GR-1 API works across any IP-based network connection, the examples above highlight that networking choice significantly impacts application performance, reliability, and deployment strategies.

 ## Network Configuration

-To establish a WebSocket connection with GR-1, you'll need to configure the network appropriately.
-Here are the key steps:
+To establish a WebSocket connection with GR-1, configure the network appropriately.
+Key steps include:

-1. **GR-1 Network Connection:** Ensure that your GR-1 robot is connected to the network.
-GR-1 can be connected via Ethernet or Wi-Fi, depending on your requirements.
+1. **GR-1 Network Connection:** Ensure GR-1 is connected to the network via Ethernet or Wi-Fi, depending on requirements.
-2. **IP Address or Hostname:** Determine the IP address or hostname of your GR-1 robot.
-You will use this information to connect to the robot product via WebSocket.
+2. **IP Address or Hostname:** Determine the IP address or hostname of your GR-1 robot for WebSocket connection.
 3. **Port Configuration:** WebSocket communication typically occurs over port 80 (HTTP) or port 443 (HTTPS).
-Ensure that the required port is accessible for WebSocket communication.
+Ensure the required port is accessible for WebSocket communication.
-4. **Security Considerations:** While WebSocket is a secure protocol, it's important to implement proper security measures.
-Ensure that your WebSocket connection is secured with encryption (WSS) if sensitive data is being transmitted.
-Additionally, consider implementing authentication and authorization mechanisms to control access to the GR-1 robot.
+4. **Security Considerations:** Implement proper security measures, such as encryption (WSS) for sensitive data transmission.
+Consider authentication and authorization mechanisms to control access to the GR-1 robot.

 ## Error Handling

-Robust applications need to handle errors when communicating with the GR-1 robot product over WebSocket.
-WebSocket libraries often provide mechanisms for error handling, allowing you to gracefully manage issues like connection failures or timeouts.
-Be sure to implement error-handling logic in your application to ensure reliability.
+Robust applications communicating with the GR-1 robot over WebSocket must handle errors gracefully.
+WebSocket libraries often provide mechanisms for error handling, allowing for the graceful management of issues like connection failures or timeouts.
+Implement error-handling logic in your application to ensure reliability.

 ## Robot Discovery

-To talk to GR-1, a client application needs to specify an IP address where a GR-1 is running.
-There are a number of possible options for doing this sort of robot discovery.
+To communicate with GR-1, a client application must specify the IP address where a GR-1 is running.
+Possible options for robot discovery include:

-- **Fixed IP address**.
-This approach can be used reliably when connecting directly to Spot as a WiFi access point, or over ethernet.
+- **Fixed IP address**: Reliable when connecting directly to GR-1 as a WiFi access point or over Ethernet.
 No name lookup infrastructure is required.
-- **DNS name**.
-A DNS server (or HOSTS file) can be configured to statically point to a fixed IP address that GR-1 listens on, and the application specifies a DNS name to reach.
+- **DNS name:** Configure a DNS server or HOSTS file to statically point to a fixed IP address that GR-1 listens on, specifying a DNS name to reach.
-- **Custom Discovery mechanism**.
-Applications can develop custom approaches to map a specific GR-1 to an IP address, such as using a cloud-based discovery endpoint.
+- **Custom Discovery mechanism:** Develop custom approaches, such as using a cloud-based discovery endpoint, to map a specific GR-1 to an IP address.